+are geometric representatives of the dynamics of ideal and viscous fluid motions on the space of trajectories.

-The helicity current is not a Hamiltonian vector field.
+\textbf{11.
+Hamiltonian Automorphisms: }The helicity current is not a Hamiltonian vector field.
 However, it takes a Hamiltonian vector field into a Hamiltonian vector field by its action via Lie derivative.
 To see this, we compute

-where Eq. (\ref{jx}) is an identity \cite{MR},\cite{AMR} and we used Eq. ( \ref{ome}).
-Thus, $[ J,X_f ]$ is Hamiltonian with the function $J(f) -f$.
-Replacing $X_f$ with $[ J,X_f ]$ in Eq. (\ref{jx}) and using Eq. (\ref{jfx}) we get
+where Eq.(\ref{jx}) is an identity \cite{AMR},\cite{MR} and we used Eq.(\ref {ome}).
+Thus, $[J_{\nu },X_{f}]$ is Hamiltonian with the function $J_{\nu }(f)-f$.
+Replacing $X_{f}$ with $[J_{\nu },X_{f}]$ in Eq.(\ref{jx}) and using Eq.(\ref{jfx}) we get

 which is also Hamiltonian.
-Thus, by repeated applications of the Lie derivative with respect to the symplectic dilation $J$ one can generate an infinite hierarchy of Hamiltonian vector fields $(\mathcal{L}_{J})^k(X_f)$ anchored to $X_f$.
+Thus, by repeated applications of the Lie derivative with respect to the symplectic dilation $J_{\nu }$ one can generate an infinite hierarchy of Hamiltonian vector fields.